netdevs-net/python-hacking/README.md

 # Python Hacking

 This is a collection of project scripts and logic puzzles that are solved in Python.
-And there are some AWS DeepRacer reward scripts.
+And there are some Python proxies.

 ## Description